Greg Koch (musician): Solo work

-Style
+Legacy

 Koch has developed his own style of chicken picking on the guitar and has taught his method, referred to as hybrid picking.
 Koch uses a guitar pick held with the index finger and thumb of his right hand to pick the bass notes; he uses his other three fingers to pick the treble strings.

-Koch has termed his style of playing "gristle" and has been called the "Gristle King".
-Gristle is usually instrumental, guitar-driven music that leads to a crescendo of trading solos.
+In April 2012 Fender Musical Instruments Corporation named Koch one of the top 10 unsung guitarists.

 Koch's ability on the guitar has been admired by other guitarists.
-When guitar pioneer Les Paul had his 100th birthday celebration Koch was invited to play.
+When a celebration was held to honor the 100th birthday of guitar pioneer Les Paul (who died at age 94) Koch was invited to play.
 Joe Bonamassa and Steve Vai praised his mastery over guitar and versatility in style.